 GARDASIL®9 is the first and only vaccine that helps protect individuals against 9 HPV types that can lead to certain HPV-related cancers and diseases.

 There are over 200 types of HPV, with about 40 different types that infect the genital tract.
 Most people who have an HPV infection do not have any symptoms and most infections will go away without treatment.
 Genital warts are often the only visible sign that a person is infected.
-However, in some people, HPV infections can lead to cervical, anal, vaginal or vulvar cancers.*
+However, in some people, HPV infections can lead to cervical, anal, vaginal or vulvar, and certain head and neck cancers, such as throat and back of mouth cancers.

 HPV vaccination is one of the top ways to help protect your child against certain HPV-related cancers and diseases in the future.